CarbonROM/android/README.md

 To view the status of your and others' patches, visit [CarbonROM Code Review](http://review.carbonrom.org/)

-If you have any issues/questions please contact us in channel: #teamcarbon  server: irc.freenode.net
+If you have any issues/questions please contact us in channel:
+ #carbonrom       //General-related questions
+ #carbonrom-dev   //Development-related questions

+ server: irc.freenode.net